-The auditor audits financial statements and prepare audit reports.
-Custodian, General Administrative Agent: Sumitomo Mitsui Trust Bank, Limited The Custodian provides administrative services related to custody of assets.
-The general administrator provides administrative services related to accounting and management of institutions.
+- AIFM (Asset Manager Company): ITOCHU REIT Management Co., Ltd. The AIFM provides services related to asset management, financing of the AIF, reporting to the AIF and other related matters. - Accounting Auditor: PricewaterhouseCoopers Aarata LLC The auditor audits financial statements and prepare audit reports. - Custodian, General Administrative Agent: Sumitomo Mitsui Trust Bank, Limited accounting and management of institutions.
 General Administrative Agent: Deloitte Tohmatsu Tax Co.
 The General Administrator provides administrative services related to tax payments.
 Transfer Agent: Mizuho Trust & Banking Co., Ltd. The transfer agent provides administrative services related to unitholders' roster, addressing unitholders' claims, offers and notices and management of institutions.
 General Administrative Agent: Sumitomo Mitsui Trust Bank, Limited The general administrator provides administrative services related to Investment Corporation Bonds.
 Service providers owe contractual obligations under their respective agreements with the AIF or AIFM, as the case may be.
 In addition, the FIEA provides that an asset manager owes a J- REIT a fiduciary duty and must conduct its activities as the asset manager in good faith.
 The FIEA also prohibits an asset manager from engaging in certain specified conduct, including entering into transactions outside the ordinary course of business or with related parties of the asset manager that are contrary to or violate the J-REIT's interests.
 Pursuant to the ITA, the unitholders have the right to approve the execution or termination of the asset management agreement at a general meeting of unitholders.
-Article 23(1) (e) Description of how the AIFM complies with the requirements to cover professional liability risks (own funds / professional indemnity insurance) Not applicable.
-Article 23(1) (f) Description of any delegated management function such as portfolio management or risk management and of any safekeeping function delegated by the Not applicable.
-There is no delegation of such functions beyond the AIFM, which is responsible for portfolio and risk management, and the Custodian, which is responsible for safekeeping activities.
+Article 23(1) (e) Description of how the Not applicable.
+AIFM complies with the requirements to cover professional liability risks (own funds / professional indemnity insurance) Article 23(1)(f) Description of any Not applicable. delegated management There is no delegation of such functions beyond the AIFM, which is function such as portfolio responsible for portfolio and risk management, and the Custodian, which is responsible for safekeeping activities. management or risk management and of any safekeeping function delegated by the depositary, the identification of the delegate and any conflicts of interest that may arise from such delegations